7 Expert Ways to Quit Smoking for Good

 Change your daily routine to break up your habits and patterns.
 If you miss holding a cigarette in your hand, use some other object instead -- like a pencil, paper clip, coin or tooth pick.

 Do things that require you to use your hands, like house hold chores, handicraft or gardening.
 Nibble on healthy snacks (like carrot sticks or pieces of fruit) and drink plenty of water.
 Exercise regularly.
 Regular exercise relieves stress and makes you feel more energetic.

 Think of the reasons why you want to quit smoking and constantly remind yourself of these reasons, such as being a good role model to your children, being able to take your family to more places instead of only to places where smoking is allowed.
 Having these constant reminders of how much more important your family is and how you want to quit smoking will keep you motivated to stay away from cigarettes.

 Learn relaxation techniques like deep breathing exercises and muscle relaxation to relieve tension and stress.
 Talk to someone with the knowledge or training to help you quit if you need advice, like a pharmacist or a doctor.

 You may also find it helpful to seek professional counselling or join a smoking-cessation programme.
 Institutions which offer such assistance in Singapore include:

 Here are some avenues and resources you may like to consider, including the Health Promotion Board’s resources:

 - I Quit Club on Facebook - an active community of smokers, ex-smokers, quit consultants and members of the public, who share their experiences and provide advice or support to help smokers quit the habit, and ex-smokers to stay smoke-free.

-- QuitLine (1800 438 2000) is a hotline with trained consultants on-board that give you free personalised advice on how to quit smoking.
+- QuitLine (1800 438 2000) is a hotline manned by trained nurse counsellors that gives you free personalised advice on how to quit smoking.